go back ↰

 “I’m sorry to say that the subject I most disliked was mathematics.
 I have thought about it.
 I think the reason was that mathematics leaves no room for argument.
 If you made a mistake, that was all there was to it.”

 Our experience mediates all of our understandings about the universe.
 There is so much worth communicating that is subjective.
 Our stories and metaphors are only lenses of truth; there may be many ways of looking at the same thing.
 Life is messy.

 As I teach, I think a learner should be active, skeptical, and curious.
 Why is the learner’s most important and effective question.
 Even in mathematics, different stories may cause a concept to “click”; it depends on what makes sense to you.

-I frequently teach programming to academics with the non-profit Software Carpentry (recently renamed to The Carpentries).
+I frequently teach programming to academics with the non-profit Software Carpentry (recently renamed to The Carpentries after merging with Data Carpentry).
 This group organizes volunteer-run workshops on computer literacy for academics and researchers.
 It is explicitly geared away from computer scientists, instead directed at people who want to use computers for their tasks.

 I highly respect this approach to computing.
 It is designed for the very beginner, who may be intimidated by computers.
 These workshops can show you a way to use computers you never thought possible.

 I have been active since 2015, when I met Greg Wilson, the founder of Software Carpentry.
 He is one of the best teachers I have ever met.